 Anchor text refers to a snippet of clickable text that takes a user to a web page.
 It should describe what the reader will get when clicking on a given link.
 While you can’t control how another site links to yours, you can make sure the anchor text on your website is useful, descriptive, and relevant.

 For example, if an anchor text reads “best chocolate mousse recipes,” the link should take the reader to a web page about said desserts.
-Anchor texts should always make sense without needing the surrounding text to provide context.
+Anchor texts should always make sense without needing the surrounding text to provide context about linked pages.

 There are six different types of anchor text to consider: